thekindlyone/no_I_wasnt/readme.md

+# NO I WASN'T

-1. close all porn tabs open in current browser window.
+. close all porn tabs open in current browser window.
 2. open reddit and make that the active tab
 3. silently create another tab that contains a list of the links to the tabs closed.